Kai (group): Career

-In a similar fashion to other Filipino American recording artists, both of Kai's albums were recorded in English and also featured many covers of songs which were prominent in the 1970s and 1980s.
+In a similar fashion to other Filipino American recording artists, both of Kai's albums were recorded in English and also featured covers of songs which were prominent in the 1970s and 1980s.
 Also in similar fashion to their peers, they were known to sing Tagalog covers at their live performances, as well as other popular English covers that were more recent.

 Throughout their career, Kai also released exclusive songs not featured on their albums on various compilation albums.
 In 1998, "Last to Know" was featured on Serenade Volume 1, a compilation released by Filipino American record label Classified Records.
-Kai also contributed to two compilations (error) released by popular social networking website AsianAvenue.com.
-A version of "The Promise", which would later be modified before it became the title track of their second album, was released on AsianAvenue.com Plugged In Volume 1 in 1999 and a cover of Shai's "Come With Me" featuring Deviation was released on AsianAvenue.com Plugged In Volume 3 in 2001.
+Kai also contributed to two compilations released by popular social networking website AsianAvenue.com.
+A version of "The Promise", which would later be modified before it became the title track of their second album, was released on AsianAvenue.com Plugged In Volume 1 in 1999 and a cover of Shai's "Come with Me" with Deviation was released on AsianAvenue.com Plugged In Volume 3 in 2001.

 In 2001, Kai officially retired as a group.
 With the group's lack of a consistent webpage throughout their career and popular sites such as Myspace or Wikipedia which are typically used by recording artists and their fans to convey information to a wider audience not yet developed, the circumstances surrounding their retirement remain a mystery.

 Members Andrey Silva and Errol Viray attempted to continue under the name Kai as a duo shortly after the group's initial breakup.
 This venture, however, was short-lived.

 The members of Kai reunited on December 9, 2017, to perform at AC Kaibigan, a tribute to late founder AC Lorenzo, which took place at Lorenzo's alma mater, James Logan High School.
 Other performing groups included HoneyLuv (Premiere), Pinay, Drop N Harmony, One Vo1ce, and other Filipino-American R&B groups.